joannesong/AC-Android/lessons/01-Java-Programming/Lesson-9-Advanced-topics/Generics/Lecture.md

 ---

-# Code With Me - A simple list of strings
+# Example: A simple list of strings

 1. Create a class `StringList` to represent a list of strings (similar to arraylist of integers)
     - methods add, size, toString, and clear
 2. Customize string list above to represent a list of Donuts, call it `DonutsList`
 3. Add a typed constructor with vargs

-[In-class exercise]

 ---

-# Break time / Mid-day checkins

----

-# Code With Me - Abstracting over the string type
+# Abstracting over the string type in StringList

 1. Let's take a closer look at [ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html)
 2. Create a `SmartList` that is similar to `StringList` but using type parameters.